-This market is stronger with all suppliers.
+This market continues to be active.
 The holiday pull was very good.
 All suppliers are trying to catch up with inventories, but demand is making this difficult.
 Expect this commodity to have light availability for the entire week.
 Currently, production is out of Santa Maria, and Oxnard.
 Salinas has light availability as well.
 There are no major quality issues to report.